SQweb-team/Multipass-SDK-Symfony/README.md

 ###3.
 Showing the Multipass button

-Finally, use this code to get the Multipass button on your pages:
+Finally, use this code to display the Multipass button on your pages:

 ```php
 {{ sqweb.button|raw }}